UnitVectorY-Labs/consistgen/README.md

 ```

 This test case will consistently pass as the output is predictable and can be asserted.
 While this is library wraps very simple underlying methods, the pattern here of using dependency injection to insulate the implementation from the underlying details simplifies testing and allows for predictable test cases.

+## Implementations

+Each interface provides multiple implementations to allow for different use cases through dependency injection.
+One implementation will be the production implementation, while others will be used for testing in different scenarios.

+The `EpochTimeProvider` interface provides the following implementations:

+- `SystemEpochTimeProvider` - Wraps `System.currentTimeMillis()` to provide the current epoch time in milliseconds.
+- `StaticEpochTimeProvider` - Provides a static epoch time every time it is called.
+- `SettableEpochTimeProvider` - Allows you to set the epoch time to be returned when called.

+The `UuidGenerator` interface provides the following implementations:

+- `RandomUuidGenerator` - Wraps `UUID.randomUUID().toString()` to generate a random UUID.
+- `StaticUuidGenerator` - Provides a static UUID every time it is called.
+- `SettableUuidGenerator` - Allows you to set the UUID to be returned when called.